kowith337/PersonalFilterListCollection/filterlist/imageboard/readme.md

 > meaning it's not allow third party resources to load for unbreak, such as allow ads script from `ExoClick` to prevent **[Plan B](https://github.com/kowith337/GelboLube/wiki/Blocking-rule-explanation#ublock-resource-injection-rule)** method to serve ads.

-This will work greater if you use with **uBo + Firefox** (or any fork that's suitable to you, such as CyberFox, IceCat, Pale moon, WaterFox)
+This will work greater if you use with **uBo + Firefox** (or any fork that's suitable to you, such as ABrowser, CyberFox, IceCat, Pale Moon, WaterFox, etc.)